"The Future of Public Health Dentistry: How Prevention, Policy, and Technology Are Transforming Oral Health for Communities"

 Dentists equipped with epidemiological knowledge will be better prepared to conduct surveys, publish research, plan community programs, and contribute to health policy.

-The Emerging Identity of the Dentist
+The Emergence of the Dentist Identity

 • A data interpreter